Lightwave Logic Invited to Present at 2022 European Conference on Optical Communications

 ENGLEWOOD, Colo., Sept.
 7, 2022 /PRNewswire/ -- Lightwave Logic, Inc. (NASDAQ: LWLG), a technology platform company leveraging its proprietary electro-optic (EO) polymers to transmit data at higher speeds with less power, today announced that it has been invited to present as part of the 2022 European Conference on Optical Communications (ECOC), which will be held September 18-22, 2022 in Basel, Switzerland.

-The European Conference on Optical Communication (ECOC) is the continent's largest event in the field and one of the most prestigious and traditional events on optical communications worldwide.
+The European Conference on Optical Communications (ECOC) is the continent's largest event in the field and one of the most prestigious and traditional events on optical communications worldwide.

 CEO Dr. Michael Lebby, Chairman of the ECOC Market Focus Committee, will participate in the Market Focus Session, which will include his presentation on utilizing foundries to scale hybrid electro-optic polymer modulators to an audience of industry experts and other industry participants.
 In addition, Dr. Lebby will discuss the latest results on foundry fabricated stable and reliable EO polymers for integrated photonics platforms and review the latest work in photonics roadmaps on both the integrated photonics (PIC) level as well as PIC packaging level.